AdobeDocs/learning-manager.en/help/migrated/kb/unable-log-in-captivate-prime.md

 ---

-# Unable to log in to Captivate Prime {#unable-to-log-in-to-captivate-prime}
+# Unable to log in to Captivate Prime

 ## Issue